 1- Picking the right color can help you save a lot of money in the future.
 It also helps homeowners, businesses, and schools make more energy-efficient choices.

 For example, a color with a higher light reflective value won’t require as much lighting or air conditioning as a shade that soaks up more light and warms up quickly.

-For example, if you opt for Sherwin Williams paint samples, you will usually find their light reflective value on the back of sample paint chips.
+Usually, you can locate the light reflective value on the back of paint color samples.
+For example, when opting for Sherwin Williams paint samples, you will usually find their light reflective value on the back of sample paint chips.